planetarysoftware/TSC/Project-Lifecycle.md

 * Project history.
 * Any available metrics or even estimates about the user base, ecosystem and community.
+* Description of existing community or expected community.
 * Project scope.
 * Current governance process.
 * Current contribution process.